eabouche/credit-risk-classification/README.md

 Stages of the machine learning process

-1- First, we will use the "train_test_split" function of the scikit-learn library to split our datasetinto the training and testing sets to use.
+1. First, we will read the data file into a python DataFrame and use the "train_test_split" function of the scikit-learn library to split our datasetinto the training and testing sets to use for this exercise
-2- Then, we will create a Logistic Regression model and train it using the "train" data segment.
+2. Then, we will create a Logistic Regression model and train it using the "train" data segment.
-3- Next, after our model has been train, we will then make it predict how good are the loans in testing dataset segment.
+3. Next, after our model has been trained, we will then make it predict how good are the loans in the set aside testing segment.
-4- And lastly, we will evaluate the performance of the model by looking at the balance_accuracy_score, a confusion matrix, and a classification report with the results of the model.
+4. And lastly, we will look into the performance of the model by looking at the balance_accuracy_score, a confusion matrix, and a classification report to evaluate the results of the model.

-The analysis will use mainly the scikit-learn library for the core of the work.
+*** Core functions and libraries for this work. ***

 The functions used from scikit-learn are:
 - train_test_split